mateusztobiasz/-WIMU-Data-poisoning/README.md

 - Detection: we use a threshold on the average detector’s output to decide if the watermark is present or not.  (default: 0.5)
 - Localization: we use a threshold on the detector’s output to decide if the watermark is present at each time step.  (default: 0.5)
 - Attribution: we use the optional bits to attribute the audio to a specific model or version.  (default: 0.5)
+### Generative Models
+In our watermarked experiment, we use the MusicGen model and the AudioLDM model
+#### MusicGen Model
+MusicGen, introduced by Meta AI, is a controllable music generation model that combines a single-stage autoregressive transformer with compressed discrete music tokenization.
+Unlike traditional multi-stage methods, MusicGen provides high-quality music outputs conditioned on text or melody, achieving efficient and precise control over various musical attributes like harmony, genre, and instruments.
+It supports stereo and monophonic generation, making it versatile for diverse musical applications​
+#### AudioLDM Model
+AudioLDM is a latent diffusion model that focuses on generating high-fidelity audio by translating textual prompts into a "language of audio" (LOA).
+The framework uses self-supervised learning to extract semantic and acoustic representations via an AudioMAE model and combines them with GPT-2 for conditional generation.
+AudioLDM supports various audio generation tasks, including text-to-audio, text-to-music, and text-to-speech, achieving state-of-the-art results in producing realistic and intelligible audio.
+Its flexibility and generality enable application across different audio domains​
 ### Main results
 **Original Audio [30_s_trumpet.wav](https://github.com/WIMU-BKT/WIMU-Data-poisoning/blob/watermarking/wimudp/watermarking/audio/examples/original/30_s_trumpet.wav)**
 ![30_s_trumpet_fig](https://github.com/user-attachments/assets/3c6484ee-3068-40c1-84af-06559db305f2)